A black and white image of a knife.

 Are timber frame homes energy efficient?

-Yes, they can be as energy efficient as the best-performing buildings available.
-Generally, the timber structure is self-supporting so it can be “wrapped” with a very energy efficient outer shell.
+Yes, they can easily be as energy efficient as the best-performing buildings available.
+Generally, the timber structure is self-supporting so it can be “wrapped” with a very energy efficient outer shell that has no thermal breaks.

 Do timber frame buildings use SIPS?

-SIPS are prefabricated insulated panels that have few or no heat-conducting connections from the outside to the inside of the panel.
+First of all, SIPS are prefabricated insulated panels that have few or no heat-conducting connections from the outside to the inside of the panel.
 These work very well with a timber frame structure to provide a highly-insulating shell and great energy performance.
+However, there are different types of SIPS and there are other insulation systems that can be used for timber frames.
+We typically use SIPS that allow for the electrical conduit and boxes to be pre-installed to save money and time later.

 Do timber frame houses last?

 Absolutely!
 The main structural part of the timber frame is fully protected inside the weather-proof shell, and is extremely strong.
-In fact, most timber frame structures can easily pass Dade County hurricane ratings.
+In fact, most timber frame structures can easily pass hurricane and earthquake requirements.

-Very unlikely.
-Any exterior timber elements are treated with rot and UV-resistant finishes, and are designed to be protected by deep eaves or metal flashing.
+That’s very unlikely.
+Most of the structure is interior and the panelized roof is unlikely to leak.
+Any exterior timber elements are treated with rot- and UV-resistant finishes, and are designed to be protected by deep eaves or metal flashing.
+In termite-prone areas, there are design details and insect pre-treatments to prevent termite entry.